prometheus/docs/content/docs/introduction/first_steps.md

 Go to the expression browser and verify that Prometheus now has information about the time series that this endpoint exposes.
 Navigate to http://localhost:9090/graph and use the dropdown next to the "Execute" button to see a list of metrics this server is collecting.
 In the list you'll see a number of metrics prefixed with `node_`, that have been collected by the Node Exporter by our `node` job.
-For example, you can see the node's CPU usage via the `node_cpu` metric.
+For example, you can see the node's CPU usage via the `node_cpu_seconds_total` or `node_exporter_build_info` metric.

 One useful metric to look for is the `up` metric.
 The `up` metric can be used to track the status of the target.
 If the metric has a value of `1` then the scrape of the target was successful, if `0` it failed.
 This can help give you an indication of the status of the target.
 You'll see two `up` metrics, one for each target we're scraping: the Prometheus server and the Node Exporter.